Vienna · AI audit

 This is operational and company-level, distinct from the board-facing readiness work that lives in governance and oversight.

 We get serious companies through the shift.
-Here's who does it.
+Here's who leads it.

 Nik Redl